icopy-site/awesome/docs/awesome/guitarspecs.md

 ![pickup properties](https://raw.githubusercontent.com/gitfrage/guitarspecs/master/./images/clip5_hambucker.jpg)

 - Dimension and product group - see chapter  [Puckup Routing](#pickup-routing)
-- Output: low(https://github.com/gitfrage/guitarspecs/blob/master/vintage), medium, high (https://github.com/gitfrage/guitarspecs/blob/master/https://github.com/gitfrage/guitarspecs/blob/master/vintage used often for jazz and blues)
+- Output: low(vintage), medium, high (vintage used often for jazz and blues)
-- Wiring:  1, 2, 3  or 4-Con­ductor (https://github.com/gitfrage/guitarspecs/blob/master/4-Con­ductor allowing most flexible wiring)*
+- Wiring:  1, 2, 3  or 4-Con­ductor (4-Con­ductor allowing most flexible wiring)*
 - Position: Bridge, Neck, Midd­le
-- Passive vs. Active (https://github.com/gitfrage/guitarspecs/blob/master/Active often used for distortion sound)
+- Passive vs. Active (Active often used for distortion sound)
 - D.C.
 Resistance: indication how much output a pickup will have
 - E.Q. chat: A general idea as to the Bass, Mids and Treble.